President's Leadership Program

-PLP was started through an El Pomar grant in the spring of 2000.
-With the help of UNC’s President, Hank Brown, John Bromley was the first Program Director and the main creator of the Presidential Leadership Program.
-The name was changed a few years later to what we all know as the President’s Leadership Program.
-John brought Amy Smart, a former student of his and a UNC alumnus, on board to help with the Administrative side of the program, as he tackled the curricular side.
+PLP was started in the spring of 2000 with a generous grant from the El Pomar Foundation.
+John Bromley designed the program with the help of UNC’s President, Hank Brown, and served as the first Program Director.
+Amy Smart, a former student of Professor Bromley’s and a UNC alumnus, came on board as well to help with the administrative side of the program.
 The inaugural class of PLP scholars began the program in the fall of 2000.

 Program Location, Structure, and Requirements